 - Earthquakes.
 The Philippines is considered an earthquake zone, where more than 30 earthquakes can take place in just one year.
 The strongest earthquakes in the Philippines was registered in 1976 with a 7.9 magnitude.

 - Secondary effects.
-The high frequency of earthquakes and typhoons also results in a number of secondary — but just as dangerous — events like floodings and landslides.
+The high frequency of earthquakes and typhoons also results in a number of secondary events to watch out for like floodings and landslides.

 Philippines Safety Advice: The Philippine Typhoon Season

-Since typhoons are a real risk for the safety of locals and tourists, avoiding the typhoon season should be a priority when planning your time in the Philippines, just like getting a Philippine visa and arranging your accommodation.
+Since typhoons are a real risk for the safety of locals and tourists, avoiding the typhoon season is an important part of planning your time in the Philippines, just like getting a Philippine visa and arranging your accommodation.

 Typhoon season falls between June and November.
 During this time, rains and thunderstorms can occur randomly and are very difficult to predict.